This icon () tells you which link takes you to the new site.

 - reminders to file returns and make payments.

-We intend to replace most paper correspondence with electronic correspondence (eDocuments) over time.
+We intend to replace most paper correspondence with electronic communications over time.

-If you have a myIR account you must make sure your contact details are kept up to date.
+You must keep your myIR contact details up to date.
 We take all reasonable steps to make sure emails and text messages have the highest chance of successful delivery, but cannot be held responsible for the non-delivery of emails or text messages due to circumstances outside of our control, such as incorrect or out-of-date contact details.

-Having a myIR account does not remove your obligation to comply with your obligations under tax or other laws.
+Having a myIR account doesn't remove the need for your to comply with your obligations under tax or other laws.

 Nothing in an email designates an information system for the purposes of section 214(a) of the Contract and Commercial Law Act 2017, unless expressly stated otherwise.